sdfhsot/furuikeya.github.io/_posts/2018-01-01-jekyll-true-minimal-theme.md

 This theme has only one css file, which is used for source code highlighting.

-# Heading 1
+# Heading 1 this is heading 1
 ## Heading 2
 ### Heading 3

 List of entries:

-- item 1
+- item 1 this is item 1
 - item 2
 - item 3
 - item 4